With it’s beautiful beaches, rich history and some of the best nightlife in the Mediterranean, holidays to Greece always deliver.

 Kos is a large island, which means it has enough space to cater for all holidaymakers, from families with small children and couples, to lads and gals on tour.
 You’ll find compact resorts like Kardamena, especially designed for tourists looking for a spot to relax and soak up the sun, but you can also get off the beaten track in hidden gems like Kamari or Mastihari.
 Even nature lovers will fall in love with Kos’s rugged beauty, especially if they hike up the Dikeos mountains, stretching just a stone’s throw from Kos Town.
-Whatever you’re looking for in your Greek holiday, Kos is likely to have it.
+Whatever you’re looking for during your holidays in Greece, Kos is likely to have it.

 Soak up the sun